pelovett/C-LSTM/README.md

 # C-LSTM
-An implementation of the LSTM model in C.
+An implementation of the LSTM model in C following the original design from "Long Short-Term Memory" by Hochreiter and Schmidhuber.